New Album Announcement ‘Any Signs of Love’

 Thanks to their dynamite live performances (both as a band and sound system), there’s a genuine love for this gang of renegade party people.
 So we’d rather think of this as an incredible encore from one of the UK’s most beloved live acts and a fitting finale for Danielle Moore, who we loved so much and brought so much joy and love to stages worldwide.

-Words by Bill Brewster November 2024
+Words by Bill Brewster, November 2024

 ‘In a world where the powers that be seem hungry to divide the people and communities look for new leaders, we ask are there ANY SIGNS OF LOVE?’
 Crazy P